 Green card through marriage

-While green cards based on marriage to a US citizen are the quickest way to get permanent residence, at the same time, they are the most closely scrutinized type of family immigration cases because of many fake and fraudulent marriages.
+While green cards based on marriage to a US citizen are the quickest way to get permanent residence, at the same time, they are the most closely scrutinized type of family member immigration cases because of many fake and fraudulent marriages.

 Therefore it makes sense to hire an immigration lawyer to avoid mistakes and delays and to make sure that you document the marriage bona fides as thoroughly as possible .
 An experienced immigration attorney can also counsel you on how prepare for the green card immigration interview, which is a very important part of the process.